 Accessing reservesStudents can search for reserve materials in the Novanet Catalogue.
 You can search by course number or your faculty’s name.

 Borrowing reservesReserve items are filed separately from the rest of the campus collection.
-Visit your campus library [link to campus libraries] and staff will help you find what you’re looking for.
+Visit your Campus Library and staff will help you find what you’re looking for.

 - there is usually no limit on the number of reserves a student may sign out at one time